 Years 3 – 5

-These are years of an ‘Edgeborough’ timetable.
 The overall curriculum is designed to ensure pupils acquire, and become comfortable with, the skills needed for success at Common Entrance and beyond.
-A good example of this is the learning of French.
-French starts at the age of 2.
-In addition to the normal lessons, the study of some of the humanities (History, Geography and Religious Studies) is in French in the Lower Prep years.
-In the Upper Prep years, there is also the opportunity to go on multiple exchanges with a pupil or pupils from our marvellous exchange partner, the Ombrosa Language School in Lyon.
+A good example of this is the learning of French, which starts at the age of 2.
+In addition to the core lessons of English, Maths and Science, pupils also study History, Geography and Religious Studies.
+In the later Prep years, there is also the opportunity to go on multiple exchanges with a pupil or pupils from our marvellous exchange partner, the Ombrosa Language School in Lyon.
 Through these measures, we hope to ensure that all children, whatever their levels of knowledge and understanding, will develop the confidence to speak converse.

 English, Maths, Science, History, Geography, Religious Studies, PSE , Sports (including swimming and PE,) Creative and Performing Arts, Design Technology, Art and Music.
 French and ICT are taught on an extended timetable.